znuny/Znuny4OTRS-CustomerMap/doc/en/feature.md

 Do you use other attributes?
 No problem, just change the settings via SysConfig as needed.
 Reminder:
 There's a daily limit for requests against Google Geocoding API.
+The configured fields will be sent as a combined address string to Google to retrieve location data.

 Doing the location update manually: